Total business costs in North Bay are 8.6% below the U.S. baseline, ranking North Bay 5th out of 14 comparative cities in Canada and the U.S.

 Trout Lake is an average of 11 km long and 4 km wide and juxtaposes North Bay between two pristine lakes.
 It is also the source of North Bay's drinking water.

-80,000 liters of fresh water from Trout Lake is processed each day at North Bay’s state-of-the art micro filtration water treatment plant.
+18,597,000 liters of fresh water from Trout Lake is treated, on average, each day at North Bay’s state-of-the art micro filtration water treatment plant.

 Over 100 km of multi-use trails wind throughout North Bay and connect with other trail networks in surrounding areas.

-A total of 43 beach access areas can be found across North Bay, with three of them being supervised beaches.
+A total of 43 beach access areas can be found across North Bay, with three of them being supervised beaches during the summer months.

 Lake Nipissing is home to over 40 different species of fish, attracting avid anglers from across the continent.